seankoko98/kylie/README.md

-## Empty Example for P5.js
+## Kylie Jenner button + timer
-#### by Scott Kildall
+#### by Sean Ko

 ### Overview
-This is a modified version of the p5.js Empty Example that simplifies the directory structure
+This is a simple and funny project using a timer and button function

 ### Technical Details

-Modify the sketch.js setup() and draw() functions and begin adding functions!
+There is a timer that gets set off by clicking the button.
+At the end of the timer, a new image is shown.